-- Fighting against cuts, and where possible seek increases, for Head Start, Early Head Start and both the discretionary and mandatory funding streams of the Child Care and Development Block Grant (CCDBG);
+- Fight against cuts, and where possible seek increases, for Head Start, Early Head Start and both the discretionary and mandatory funding streams of the Child Care and Development Block Grant (CCDBG);

-- Working to improve the quality of Head Start/Early Head Start and CCDBG through the reauthorization of these programs.
+- Work to improve the quality of Head Start/Early Head Start and CCDBG through the reauthorization of these programs.

 America’s Edge Illinois in the News